MXA RACE TEST: THE REAL TEST OF THE 2022 KTM 350SXF

 (1) Brembo hydraulic clutch.
 We like the “pop” feel of the Brembo master cylinder.

 (3) Weight.
-The 2021 KTM 350SXF weighs 222 pounds, and while that is only 1 pound less than the KTM 450SXF, it is 6 pounds less than a Honda CRF250.
-As for its close proximity to the 450SXF’s 223-pound weight, the lighter rotating mass of the 350SXF engine cranks, cams, piston and drivetrain make it feel much lighter than the 1-pound difference.
+The 2022 KTM 350SXF weighs 222 pounds, and while that is only 1 pound less than the KTM 450SXF, it is 11 pounds less than a Honda CRF450.
+Thanks to the lighter rotating mass of the 350SXF engine, it feels much lighter than the 1-pound difference.

-(5) Air filter.
-We love how foolproof it is to put a KTM air-filter cage into the airbox.
+(4) Air filter.
+We love how foolproof it is to put a KTM air filter cage into the airbox.
 No gymnastics required.

 Q: WHAT DO WE REALLY THINK?

 A: We’re not shy.
 The KTM 350SXF (and its white and red stablemates) are the best all-around motocross bikes you can buy.

 The 2022 KTM 350SXF looks all new with its bold new graphics (BNG), but it is very much a clone of the 2021 model.
 No shame there, since only the Honda CRF250 got any major updates for 2022.